fafl/boardgame-enumeration/README.md

 On my Macbook Air it takes around 20 days of runtime to create the database.
 The earlier iterations take longer than the latter.
 The result is a binary file of 6.89 GB.
 Intermediate storage of around 50 GB is needed.

-To create the database, you need to run the file `create_move_database.sh`
+To create the database, execute the file `run_all.sh`

 Trivia
 ------